General DUA Questions

 What if I need my data between quarterly releases?

-Counties who need data runs outside of this schedule can place the request with their assigned Surveillance Coordinator.
+Counties who need data runs outside of this schedule can place the request with the Surveillance Section Chief.

 Who should sign the DUA?